clmay/talks/cleaner-playwright-tests/slides/beginning.md

 background: https://images.unsplash.com/photo-1530819568329-97653eafbbfa?fit=crop&h=1080&w=1920
 ---

-# Cleaner Playwright tests
+# Cleaner Playwright Tests

-### Using page objects, composition, and fixtures
+### With Page Objects, Composition, and Fixtures

 <!--
 There's an eclipse-related Easter egg in this title slide...
 Can anyone find it?